Placement for Adoption

 |

 2.2 | Preparation of the Child Permanence Report should begin as soon as the child becomes Looked After.
-For a relinquished baby the permanence planning meeting must be held within 3 weeks of the baby's birth and immediately followed at 4 weeks by the first statutory LAC review.
+For a relinquished baby the permanence planning meeting must be held within 3 weeks of the baby's birth and immediately followed at 4 weeks by the first statutory Child in Care review.
 Note that if the child is a baby under 6 weeks of age and placed immediately with a prospective adopter, the parent(s) must sign CSF3972.
 By regulation, the meeting of the Adoption Panel to match the child with their prospective adopter(s) must take place within 12 weeks of the child's birth and no later than 8 weeks of the first review.
 See Relinquished Children Procedure.
 For older children, the CPR is began immediately following the permanence planning meeting and the agency approval for the adoption plan progressed by referral to the Adopt London South Adoption Panel. |

 2.3 | To enable the Panel to consider whether the child is suitable to be placed for adoption, the child's social worker must present the following reports: